 Choose Your Fats Wisely

-Use the Nutrition Facts Label as your tool for reducing trans fat, saturated fat and cholesterol in your diet – which may help decrease your risk of developing heart disease!
+Use the Nutrition Facts Label as your tool for reducing trans fat in your diet – which may help decrease your risk of developing cardiovascular disease!

-Keep trans fat consumption as low as possible by limiting foods that contain trans fats formed during food processing.
-Trans fat has no percent Daily Value (%DV), so when you look at the Nutrition Facts Label, use the amount of grams (g) as your guide.
+- Keep trans fat consumption as low as possible by limiting foods that contain trans fats formed during food processing.
+Trans fat has no percent Daily Value (%DV), so use the amount of grams (g) as your guide.

-Check the Ingredient List on the food package for partially hydrogenated oils.
-The Nutrition Facts Label can state 0 grams of trans fat if the food product contains less than 0.5 grams of trans fat per serving.
-Thus, if a product contains partially hydrogenated oils then it might contain small amounts of trans fat even if the label says 0 grams of trans fat.
+- Look for partially hydrogenated oils, a source of trans fat, on the ingredient list on a food package.
+Note: The Nutrition Facts label can state 0 grams of trans fat if the food product contains less than 0.5 grams of trans fat per serving.
+Thus, if a product contains partially hydrogenated oils, then it might contain small amounts of trans fat even if the label says 0 grams of trans fat.

-Get plenty of foods that are naturally low in fat, such as whole grains, fruits and vegetables.
+- Get plenty of foods that are naturally low in fat and high in dietary fiber, such as whole grains, beans, peas, fruits, and vegetables.

-When eating out, remember to ask which fats are being used in the preparation of the food you're ordering.
-You can also ask to see nutrition information available in many fast food or chain restaurants and choose a lower-fat option.
+When eating out, remember to ask which fats are being used to make the food you're ordering.
+You can also ask to see nutrition information, which is available in many fast food and chain restaurants, and choose a lower fat option.